Michael Dummett

 Sir Michael Anthony Eardley Dummett (/ˈdʌmɪt/; 27 June 1925 – 27 December 2011) was an English academic described as "among the most significant British philosophers of the last century and a leading campaigner for racial tolerance and equality."
 He was, until 1992, Wykeham Professor of Logic at the University of Oxford.
 He wrote on the history of analytic philosophy, notably as an interpreter of Frege, and made original contributions particularly in the philosophies of mathematics, logic, language and metaphysics.

-He was known for his work on truth and meaning and their implications to debates between realism and anti-realism, a term he helped to popularize.
+He was known for his work on truth and meaning and their implications to debates between realism and anti-realism, a term he helped to popularise.
 In mathematical logic, he developed an intermediate logic, a logical system intermediate between classical logic and intuitionistic logic that had already been studied by Kurt Gödel: the Gödel–Dummett logic.
 In voting theory, he devised the Quota Borda system of proportional voting, based on the Borda count, and conjectured the Gibbard–Satterthwaite theorem together with Robin Farquharson; he also devised the condition of proportionality for solid coalitions.
 Besides his main work in analytic philosophy, he also wrote extensively on the history of card games, particularly on tarot card games.

 He was married to the political activist Ann Dummett from 1951 until his death in 2011.